What is the software development process and how can it be improved?

 Here are a few examples:

-• Establish a single point of contact between the development team and project stakeholders.
-That way, you be making sure that the cooperation between these two groups to run smoothly, especially important if you've partnered up with a remote team.
+3. Establish a single point of contact between the development team and project stakeholders.
+That way, you are ensuring that the cooperation between these two groups runs smoothly, which is especially important if you've partnered up with a remote team.

 Conclusion